MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/Initialize-Retail-Channels.md

 | EMEA            | UK West                 | No new deployments allowed<sup>[1]</sup> |
 | EMEA            | UK South                | Generally available                      |

-***NOTE:** <br/>
-[1] No new deployments allowed due capacity limits and lack of availability zones.<br/>
+[1] No new deployments allowed due to capacity limits and lack of availability zones.</br>
-[2] LCS UAE can be used to deploy CSU in UAE.
-CSUs in UAE only run in one region and don't have a business continuity and disaster recovery (BCDR) region to fail over to if there is Azure regional failure.<br/>*
+[2] LCS UAE can be used to deploy CSUs in UAE.
+CSUs in UAE only run in one region and don't have a business continuity and disaster recovery (BCDR) region to fail over to if there's an Azure regional failure.

 ## Initialize CSU as part of a new environment deployment